BobbyPhysics/CS-50P-Intro-Python/README.md

-# CS50
-edX course: CS50's Introduction to Programming with Python
+# CS50's Introduction to Programming with Python
+- This is an edX course
+- It is the prerequisite for CS50AI: Introduction to Artificial Intelligence with Python